 Illinois’ new medical marijuana law went into effect on January 1, and the Department of Public Health has already issued draft agency rules for its oversight of the patient registry.
 Unfortunately, patients will not have any legal protections or safe access to their medicine for some time.
 Two other state agencies must still issue their own proposed rules, and the rule adoption and implementation process will continue for most of the year.
 A quick summary of the new law is here, with a more detailed analysis here.
 A two-page analysis designed specifically for prospective patients to share with physicians is also available for download.
 The state established a webpage to keep followers informed on the latest updates, and it also offers the ability for individuals to sign up for email notifications on progress.

 While the state moves forward with medical marijuana rulemaking, the Chicago City Council is considering an ordinance which would limit dispensaries to manufacturing zones.
 Seriously ill patients should not be relegated to areas normally limited to manufacturing businesses and industry.
 This proposal would create an additional burden on patients by requiring many to travel extra distances to potentially dangerous areas just to obtain their medicine.
 If you live in Chicago, please contact your city council members and make your voice heard in opposition.

 Please make sure you’re subscribed to our Illinois email alerts.
 We can keep you posted with timely updates and tips on staying involved.

 Illinois arrests tens of thousands of marijuana users each year

 Thank you for supporting the Marijuana Policy Project and all of our allies.
-Please subscribe to our free legislative alert service to help make this the year Illinois finally shows it’s most vulnerable residents the compassion they deserve.
+Please subscribe to our free legislative alert service to receive updates on marijuana policy reform efforts in Illinois.